-Biodiversity is made up of various types of life forms found on earth.
+Biodiversity refers to the variety of life forms found on earth.
 It is a measure of variation at the ecosystem, species and genetic level.
 Biodiversity is abundant in tropical areas.
-Tropical areas cover 10 per cent of the earth surface, but they host 90% of the world species.
+Tropical areas cover 10 per cent of the earth surface, but they host 90% of the world’s species.

 Contribution of biodiversity in human lives

-- Agriculture – Variety of Plant species meet our needs for food.
+- Agriculture – A variety of plant species meet our needs for food.

 - Its contribution to business and industry